Al3xand1a/segmentation-border-analysis/README.md

 2. Execute the Jupyter Notebook border-analysis.ipynb.
 You may adjust the code to your own data and networks at the designated points.

 ## Data
 The ultrasound dataset of leg muscles published along with our paper can be found and downloaded [here](https://www.cs.cit.tum.de/camp/publications/leg-3d-us-dataset/).
+Details about its contents, data aquisition and processing can be found in the corresponding datasheet provided in this repository.
 The example leg volume and label used in this repository is part of this dataset, while the labels for distinct and completed borders are computed based on the full label as described in the paper.
 The example thyroid data comes from [this dataset](https://www.cs.cit.tum.de/camp/publications/segthy-dataset/).